A Complete Guide on What is Community Management?

 Key roles and responsibilities of a community manager

-A social media community manager also works to build a community by creating content that stimulates discussion and by managing campaigns that encourage participation.
+Manager also works to build a community by creating content that stimulates discussion and by managing campaigns that encourage participation.
 They are responsible for maintaining the health of the community, managing crises, and ensuring the brand's image is positively represented.

 Community Management and Social Media